82nd Biennial Convention – June 21-24, 2018

 Casual attire would be appropriate for family members.

-The family program will be posted when available.
+The family program schedule can be found here.

 The Fraternity will provide a continental breakfast for family members on Thursday, Friday, and Saturday mornings where they can meet others in attendance and plan any activities.